Dr. Jenny stands in front of a brick wall, wearing a chunky scarf, sweater, and smile.

 My understanding of trauma-informed practice is also shaped by years of research and advocacy work focused on domestic and gender-based violence.

-My work is informed by traditions such as standpoint theory and critical communication research, which take seriously how structures like racism, sexism, and other forms of inequality shape people’s lives and relationships.
+• Communication and relationships never exist outside of culture and power.
+The ways we experience conflict, safety, belonging, and our own voices are shaped by history, identity, and social systems.
+My work is informed by traditions such as standpoint theory and critical communication research, which take seriously how structures like racism, sexism, and other forms of inequality shape our lives.

-In coaching, this means we can openly acknowledge how broader social forces — including racism, sexism, homophobia, and other forms of marginalization — may intersect with the relational dynamics you’re navigating.
+• We can openly acknowledge how broader social forces—including racism, sexism, homophobia, and other forms of marginalization—intersect with the relational dynamics you’re navigating.

-Most coaching sessions are 50-60 minutes and take place over secure video.
+• Most coaching sessions are 50-60 minutes and take place over secure video.

 That length tends to give us enough time to dig into what’s going on without feeling rushed.
 Some clients schedule sessions weekly, while others meet less frequently depending on what they’re working through.